emberjs/rfcs/text/000-build-notifications.md

 There are several parallel paths that we can take to communicate the state of a build.
 Recent developments in the new error page are one of them.
 Having `ember-cli-build-notifications` alert on **all** builds is another.
 Not all problems result in a build error, so the absence of a notification is also a useful tool in debugging.

 Some of these scenarios include:
-* Addons, like `ember-cli-typescript` or tools like `watchman` breaking and not to starting a new build
+* Addons, like `ember-cli-typescript` or tools like `watchman` breaking, as well as saves linked pacakges not starting a new build
-* Saves in linked packages not causing builds to start
+  * Not seeing a success/error notification when you normally do will indicate something is off
 * Page refreshed not happening after successful builds due to livereload disconnecting
+  * When you see a success message but the page hasn't refreshed you know it's time to refresh the page on your own
-* Making only style changes and not realizing the new css was already pushed
+* Making only style changes and not realizing the new css was already pushed to the browser
+  * Seeing the success notificaiton makes it plain that your changes are now present, rather than wondering a build error has occured

 Build notifications give automatic insight into these scenarios in an unobtrusive way.

 ## Detailed design

 1. Include `ember-cli-build-notifications` as part of the default kit
 2. Generate it’s config file at `{app}/config/build-notifications.js`
 3. Configure it to notify on success and notify, including sound, on failure